gramps-project/gramps-web-docs/docs/administration/owner.md

 On a server with single-tree setup, when no user account exists yet, opening Gramps Web shows a form to create an admin account.
 The admin user will be both the owner of the (single) tree and the administrator of the installation.
 The form also allows setting the e-mail configuration needed for e-mail notifications (e.g. resetting a user password).
 If the e-mail configuration has already been added via a configuration file or environment variables on the server, this part of the form can be left empty.

-The form also allows to import genealogical data by uploading a file.
-This can also be done later from the "Import" page in Gramps Web (see [Import data](import.md)).

 ## Multi-tree setup: create admin account

 In a multi-tree setup, the same form to create an admin account will be shown if no users exists *in any tree*, i.e. when the server has just been created.